-Included in Utah Wilderness Act of 1984, Dark Canyon now encompasses 46,320 acres in a horseshoe shape with three canyons.
+Included in the Utah Wilderness Act of 1984, Dark Canyon Wilderness now encompasses 46,320 acres in a horseshoe shape with three canyons.
 Mesas and some “cherry-stem” roads are excluded.
-Dark Canyon includes colored walls of Cedar Mesa sandstone with arches, mixed-conifer/aspen forest near the rim, ponderosa pine groves, meadows, springs, seeps, and hanging gardens—some drying out.
-Life zones range from high country on rim to arid desert vegetation in the bottom of Dark Canyon.
+It includes colored walls of Cedar Mesa sandstone with arches, mixed-conifer/aspen forest near the rim, ponderosa pine groves, meadows, springs, seeps, and hanging gardens—some drying out.
+Life zones range from high country on the rim to arid desert vegetation in the bottom of Dark Canyon.
 Cliff dwellings and rock art remain from an Ancestral Puebloan culture.
 Ten trailheads from the Elk Ridge Highlands descend into canyons.

-We made dinner, then hiked three miles of road to Woodenshoe trailhead.
-Several vehicles here and register entries indicated four groups ahead of us including one who had completed loop and made entry about dry canyon at Peavine register.
+After dinner, we hiked three miles of road to Woodenshoe Trailhead.
+Several vehicles here and register entries indicated four groups ahead of us.
 We hiked a well-used trail about a mile and camped on a ponderosa pine flat.

-Next morning, the descent was quite pleasant through pines, green meadows, and wildflowers, with a few pools along the way.
+Next morning’s descent was quite pleasant through pines, green meadows, and wildflowers, with a few pools along the way.
 We found our first expected water at Cherry Creek 5 miles down.
 A new sign and tread indicated a trail up Cherry Creek not on our maps.
-After breakfast we followed this trail about 2 miles towards spectacular red rock hoodoos, through burned and remnant pine, and marshy wet areas along running creek.
-My knee tired on the sand.
-We wrapped it for the next three miles down main canyon on good trail.
+After breakfast we followed this sandy trail about 2 miles towards spectacular red rock hoodoos, and through burned and remnant pine and marshy wet areas along the running creek.

-Continuing on down Woodenshoe Canyon, David followed a side track to cliff structures with rock art while I elevated my knee against a tree.
+Continuing on down Woodenshoe Canyon, David followed a side track to cliff structures with rock art while I elevated a tired knee against a tree.
 We met our first backpackers coming up.
-They’d hiked down ahead of use but turned back before confluence of Dark Canyon.
+They’d hiked down ahead of us but turned back before the confluence with Dark Canyon.

-We camped on a pine bench near pools of water and I enjoyed creating a camp kitchen on rocky bench above the wash.
-Knee was achy that night but ok the next morning—until we hit a section right in the rocky wash for about a mile.
-We were confused by no water at what we thought was Wates Pond area but we found water for breakfast in a pool beneath a pouroff just before the Hanging Gardens which were about dry.
+We camped on a pine bench near pools of water and I enjoyed creating a camp kitchen on the rocky bench above the wash.
+The next morning the trail took us through a section right in the rocky wash for about a mile.
+We were confused by no water at what we thought was the Wates Pond area but we found water for breakfast in a pool beneath a pouroff just before the almost-dry Hanging Gardens.

 On down, the stream ran in little channels through a marshy area, then dry areas, then deep pools in red rock.
-We neglected to fill up here, expecting water at the confluence with Dark Canyon, but even after the last dry mile we were still shocked to find no water in Dark Canyon.
+We neglected to fill up here, expecting water at the confluence with Dark Canyon, but even after the last dry mile we were still shocked to find no water there.

-After long afternoon hiking about 5.5 miles up the main canyon, we found a spring above drainage (which was shown on the map).
+After a long afternoon hiking about 5.5 miles up the main canyon, we found a spring above the drainage (which was shown on the map).
 We also met Ben, a Forest Service wilderness ranger, camped by the spring.
-Exhausted by our long day, we filtered some water, set up tent under a juniper just off trail, and went to bed without cooking dinner (Ben had the best campsite for the rugged area).
-My irritated knee kept me awake part of the night.
+Exhausted by our long day, we filtered some water, set up our tent under a juniper just off trail, and went to bed without cooking dinner.
+(Ben had the best campsite for the rugged area.)

-Next morning we filled up water and talked to Ben, on his fourth season in Dark Canyon.
+The next morning we filled up on water and talked to Ben, on his fourth season in Dark Canyon Wilderness.
 He said his boss had tasked crews to pull up and poison the roots of tamarisk (salt cedar).
 Perhaps that is why we saw so little.
-Ben said there was another spring about two miles up the canyon, then no water until upper Dark Canyon near confluence with Peavine.
+Ben said there was another spring about two miles up the canyon, then no water until upper Dark Canyon near its confluence with Peavine Canyon.
 He was quite accurate.

-We stopped at Trail Canyon junction in a nice pinyon-juniper campsite near large cottonwoods in creek.
+We stopped at Trail Canyon Junction in a nice pinyon-juniper campsite near large creek-hugging cottonwoods.
 Water was running just up the drainage.
 We decided to take a light day.
-We made the previous night’s dinner for breakfast, selected our tent spot for camp and set out on day hike up Trail Canyon.
+We made the previous night’s dinner for breakfast, selected our tent spot for camp and set out on a day hike up Trail Canyon.
 GPS indicated 4 miles.
 I envisioned easy switchbacks to the ridge and back.

 I was wrong.
-Trail was about 5 miles one way and only easy to start.
-First mile ambled over a wash and up a canyon with periodic water.
-Then canyon narrowed and trail steepened to a 700 feet-per-mile elevation ascent up sheer canyon walls with grand views of Dark Canyon below.
+The trail was about 5 miles one way and only easy to start.
+The first mile ambled over to a wash and up a canyon with periodic water.
+Then the canyon narrowed and the trail steepened to a 700-feet-per-mile elevation ascent up sheer canyon walls with grand views of Dark Canyon below.
 We turned around at the trailhead and road to Elk Ridge.
-After long descent, we both were tired.
+After a long descent, we both were tired.
 We had hiked 30 miles in two days, and David’s back hurt.

 Half a mile up, the canyon had running water and was more like we remembered, but now lined with young willows (no salt cedar).
-Then it widened into a wash for a sandy slog for five miles.
+Then it widened into a wash for a sandy five-mile slog.
 Then a corral and start of Peavine Corridor (road in wilderness).
-We passed turnoff to Rig Canyon—once site of an oil rig—and continued up road.
+We passed the turnoff to Rig Canyon—once site of an oil rig—and continued up the road.
 We began to find pools and then running water.

-Rest of the trip was less stressful and ailments settled down.
+The rest of the trip was less stressful.
 We day hiked up Dark Canyon to Scorup Cabin, which we had visited in 1993.
-After sandy ups and downs the last section was marshy and water had inundated the old road; we skirted deep muddy tracks.
-A pouroff was running slightly; we have a 1993 photo of same area with gushing falls.
+After sandy ups and downs the last section was marshy; water had inundated the old road and we skirted deep muddy tracks.
+A pouroff was running slightly; we have a 1993 photo of the same area with gushing falls.

 The cabin was in good shape other than rodent poop.
-Register indicated visits from Notch-Horsepasture loop hikers, trail crews, rangers, and a few motorized users from Peavine.
+The register indicated visits from Notch-Horsepasture loop hikers, trail crews, rangers, and a few motorized users from Peavine.
 The green field below the cabin, more dilapidated than in 1993 photos, was probably farmed at one time; there were remains of horse-drawn farm equipment strewn around.

 Just before we rejoined our backpacks at the Peavine confluence, we encountered an ORV parked in the road and two guys in a nearby field.
 David talked to the Forest Service range conservationist and assistant moving an exclosure (wire circular fence to compare non-grazed to grazed vegetation).
 They said that cattle would be turned out soon.
 They also noted that only one permittee family grazed the entire area; the senior member still rides the range packing an oxygen bottle.

-During slog up dusty road we encountered several ORVs—we later learned it was last weekend of the Utah spring bear hunt.
-Last one was crammed with people, hound dogs poking heads out of box carriers, and two guys standing up like military guards.
+During our slog up the dusty road we encountered several ORVs—we later learned it was the last weekend of the Utah spring bear hunt.
+The last vehicle was crammed with people, hound dogs poking heads out of box carriers, and two guys standing up like military guards.
 We were glad when the road left the canyon.
 We dropped packs where trail and road parted, checked out campsites and chose to camp in a small pine grove by the packs—sites on up were scorched by the 2019 Peavine Fire.